Capgemini/engineering-on-the-bench/README.md

  $ ansible all -i hosts -u {connecting_user} -m ping ( Whether i have a connectivity to target m/c)

  e.g., connecting user - vagrant, -m : module

+ #Variables

+ file: Adirectory should exist
+ yum: A package should be installed
+ service: A service should be running
+ template: Render a config file from a template
+ get_url: Fetch an archive file from a URL
+ git: Clone a source code repository

+ #Handler Tasks

+ Handlers are special tasks that run at the end of the play if notified by another task.

+ if a configuration file gets changed notify a service restart task it needs to run